A Course in Ring Theory: Divisibility in integral domains

 Gcds and lcms do not necessarily exist in a given domain---see \ref{no_gcd} in Examples \ref{gcd_ass} below, which exhibits a pair of elements that do not have a gcd.
 Moreover, even when gcds do exist, they are typically not unique; for instance, in $\Z$, both 2 and $-2$ satisfy the definition of a gcd of 4 and 6.
 This failure of uniqueness is clarified by the following concept: elements $a,b\in D$ are called \col{associates} , written if there is a unit $u\in D^{\times}$ such that $a=ub$.
 Equivalently, $a$ and $b$ are associates if they generate the same ideal: $(a)=(b)$.
 For example, in $\Z$, 2 and $-2$ are associates.
 The relation $\sim$ is easily seen to be an equivalence relation on $D$.

 The following theorem shows that when a gcd or lcm exists, it is unique up to associates.

 \begin{framed} \begin{thm} Let $D$ be a domain and let $a,b\in D$.
 Suppose that $d$ is a gcd of $a$ and $b$ in $D$.
 Then the set of all gcds of $a$ and $b$ agrees with the set of associates of $d$.
-The same holds true for lcm. \end{thm} \end{framed} \begin{proof} Exercise \ref{gcd_ass_exc} \end{proof}
+The same holds true for lcm. \end{thm} \end{framed} \begin{proof} Exercise \ref{gcd_ass_exc}. \end{proof}

 In some domains it is common to ensure uniqueness of gcds by imposing additional requirements in the definition.
 In $\Z$, this is achieved by choosing the unique \emph{positive} gcd, and in $k[x]$, where $k$ is a field, by choosing the unique \emph{monic} gcd.
-We will follow this convention throughout the book.
+We will follow this convention for the rest of the course.
 In domains where gcds are not uniquely determined, we will write $\gcd(a,b)$ to represent \emph{any} gcd of the elements $a$ and $b$.

 \begin{ex}[Associates and gcds] \; \begin{examples} \item For all $a\in D$ and $u\in D^{\times}$, $\gcd(a,0)\sim a$ \;and\; $\gcd(a,u)\sim 1$. \item In $\Z[i]$, the elements $1-i$ and $1+i$ are associates, as $1+i=i(1-i)$ and $i$ is a unit. \item In the power series ring $\Q\pow x$, let Then $\gcd(a,b)\sim x^2$, as both $a$ and $b$ are associates of $x^2$. \item In $\Q[x]$, $\gcd(x^2+x,x^3+x)=x$.
 Clearly $x$ is a common factor, so $x$ divides this $\gcd$.
 Moreover, any polynomial dividing both $x^2+x$ and $x^3+x$ must also divide the linear combination